REST API Guidelines

 We enforce DTO usage through architecture tests that verify:

-1. No entity return types: REST controllers must not return @Entity types directly
+- No entity return types: REST controllers must not return

 These tests run as part of CI and will fail if violations are introduced.
-Current violation counts are tracked per module with the goal of reducing them to zero.
+Rules 1–3 are tracked per module with the goal of reducing the count to zero (see AbstractModuleEntityUsageArchitectureTest); rule 4 is a global zero-tolerance rule.

 REST Controller Best Practices